bevyengine/bevy_github_ci_template/README.md

 Once these steps are completed, any tag pushed to GitHub will trigger an itch.io release, and it will use the tag as the [user version](https://itch.io/docs/butler/pushing.html#specifying-your-own-version-number).

+If you want to make your game playable directly on your Itch.io page, follow the steps above, and make sure to build it for the web by setting the environment variable `env.build_web: true`, or by checking the box labeled `Build for Web` when manually triggering the workflow in GitHub.
-To make the game visible on your itch.io page, go to your game's configuration on itch.io, and change the `Kind of project` to HTML also locate your uploaded web files, and check the box that says, `This file will be played in the browser`.
+Next, to make the game visible on your Itch.io page, go to your game's configuration on Itch.io, and change the `Kind of project`.
+Additionally, locate your uploaded web files and check the box that says, `This file will be played in the browser`."

 ![Kind of project](https://user-images.githubusercontent.com/104745335/268805329-fb70e23e-44ee-4f2f-9d20-11d58ddeec9a.png)